linonetwo/solid-tiddlywiki-syncadaptor/README.md

 SoLiD POD (Person Owned Data) is a great place to store TiddlyWiki Tiddlers (executable Note with metadata).
 By using this [SyncAdaptor](https://tiddlywiki.com/dev/#Syncadaptor), you can sync TiddlyWiki data between mobile phone and computer, enable partial wiki sharing (sharing only a part of your wiki), collaborating (by allowing your friends write to your SoLiD POD).

+## Library usage

+You have to config you wiki to use this plugin by your self:

+1. Add `solid-tiddlywiki-syncadaptor` to `plugins` field in the `tiddlywiki.info` in your wiki folder, similar what can be done by `scripts/addToPluginList.js`.
+1. Add `$:/plugins/linonetwo/solid-tiddlywiki-syncadaptor/about` to the `/$__DefaultTiddlers.tid` as what `scripts/createDefaultTiddlers.js` will do.

 ## Files stored on the POD

 Only user modified tiddlers will be synced to the SoLiD POD, likes `$:/StoryList` and other user created tiddlers.